cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 an oblivious pseudorandom function (OPRF) and an authenticated key exchange (AKE) protocol.
 It can be seen as a "compiler" for transforming any suitable AKE protocol into a secure aPAKE protocol.
 (See {{security-considerations}} for requirements of the OPRF and AKE protocols.)
-This document specifies OPAQUE instantiations based on a variety of AKE protocols, including HMQV {{HMQV}}, 3DH {{SIGNAL}}
+This document specifies one OPAQUE instantiation based on 3DH {{SIGNAL}}.
+Other instantiations are possible, as discussed in
-and SIGMA {{SIGMA}}.
+{{alternate-akes}}, but their details are out of scope for this document.
 In general, the modularity of OPAQUE's design makes it easy to integrate with additional AKE protocols, e.g., IKEv2, and with future ones such as those based on post-quantum techniques.

 OPAQUE consists of two stages: registration and authenticated key exchange.
 In the first stage, a client registers its password with the server and stores